bevyengine/bevy-website/content/learn/book/intro/the-three-letters.md

 There are two main mental models for how to think about ECS:

+- An **Object-like Model:**
-- The **object-like model:** similar to game objects you may be familiar with from other engines.
+  - This is similar to game objects you may be familiar with from other engines.
+- A **Database Model:**
-- The **database model:** similar to an in-memory SQL database or spreadsheet.
+  - This is similar to an in-memory SQL database or spreadsheet.

 We'll reference both conceptual models throughout this chapter.
 For now, let's dig into each of these core elements.